kualta/site/posts/memetic-culture.md

 Humans need connection.
 We need communities that can hold space for both rigorous thinking and genuine feeling.
 Otherwise we'll continue to lose time to this shit show we're experiencing right now.

 ### Immune system
-Apart from the clear symptoms the desease also has bad-faith carriers.
+Apart from the clear symptoms the disease also has bad-faith carriers.

 People who don't fall victims to, but rather exploit these circumstances is a truly fascinating phenomenon.
 Not only have we learned that a society with lack of emotions could embrace a person completely divorced from reality, but also that it will happily do so.